About the Database

 How do I search?

 Start with a basic search.
-Try typing in a word such as ‘smith’ in the search bar and the database will return you any records which include that word.
+Try typing in a word such as ‘soldier’ in the search bar and the database will return any records which include that word.
 You can also refine your search with our advanced search function which enables you limit your search by fields, e.g. only searching for plays licensed within certain dates.

 You can also limit your search to include only plays: